I Pity the Fool: The Manish Boys (with David Bowie) version

 The Manish Boys' (at that time featuring David Bowie) version was released in 1965.
 The recording was produced by Shel Talmy, who was also producing the early singles and albums by the Who and the Kinks.
 Jimmy Page was Talmy's regular session musician and he played the guitar solo on "I Pity the Fool".

 During these sessions Page gave Bowie a guitar riff, which he didn't know what to do with.
 Bowie later used this guitar riff in two different songs, first on "The Supermen" from 1970 and second on "Dead Man Walking" from 1997.
 The B-side, "Take My Tip" was the first song written by David Bowie (then known and credited as Davie Jones) to be released on record.

 Releases

-Both the A and B-side was re-released by EMI in the UK in March 1979 on one side of a 7-inch single.
+Both the A and B-sides were re-released by EMI in the UK in March 1979 on one side of a 7-inch single.
 On the B-side of this re-release was "You've Got a Habit of Leaving" and "Baby Loves That Way".
 This version was again released by See For Miles Records in the UK in October 1982, and as a 12-inch picture disc in June 1985.
 The re-release by See For Miles in 1982 took the edge off a collector's market since EMI's March 1979 reissue disappeared almost as quickly as it had arrived.
 Both tracks appear on the CD compilation Early On (1964-1966) from 1991, but both have alternate vocals.